 With access to all this data, your operators get the option to personalize the live chat experience for individual customers efficiently.
 And that helps your customers pay less attention to other irrelevant issues and factors.
 In short, your operators get a better opportunity to create the best possible experience for your customers.

 2. Integrate Help Desk to Never Miss a Support Opportunity

 Another integration that can help operators handle multiple customers at the same time is that of the help desk software.

 Just in case your operators miss out on a chat or have an issue at hand that not only consumes time but also needs to be escalated to the technical teams, then integrating live chat with the help desk is the perfect solution to all.

-In case operators miss out on a chat in their absence, they can find it as a ticket in the help desk software.
+In case operators miss out on a chat when they are offline or away from the system, they can find it as a ticket in the help desk software.
 In short, getting the opportunity to reach out to a customer along with a solution to their problem.